Richard Bing: Career as cardiologist

 Bing then took a fellowship in Copenhagen at the Carlsberg Biological Institute.
 There he was visited by the Nobel prize-winning surgeon Alexis Carrel and aviator Charles Lindbergh.
 From that meeting came an invitation to work at the Rockefeller Institute in New York on the early development of machine perfusion.
 Following his work at the Rockefeller Institute, he took a position in physiology at the Columbia University College of Physicians and Surgeons, where he worked under Allen Whipple.

 He took an assistant residency at Johns Hopkins University in order to allow him to join the Medical Corps.
 After two years in the Corps, he returned to Hopkins as a junior faculty member.
 There, he did pioneering research into cardiac metabolism, enabling the accurate measurement of the effects of drugs and drug candidates on the heart.
-After stints at Washington University in St. Louis and Wayne State University, he moved to California, and joined the Huntington Medical Research Institutes.
+After stints at Washington University School of Medicine and Wayne State University, he moved to California, and joined the Huntington Medical Research Institutes.
 There, he continued research, studying the chemistry of heart attacks, developing techniques for high-speed photography of the coronary vessels, and measurement of blood flow using nitric oxide.

 Bing was life president of the International Society for Heart Research, having helped establish the group that evolved into that organization.
 He continued work into his 90s, and published more than 500 academic papers and books.
 Continuing his interest in music, he also wrote 300 works of music and five works of fiction.